mixxorz/mixxorz.github.io/_drafts/how-to-write-javascript-components-with-jquery.md

 description: jQuery is OK
 ---

-[insert link to code and example for the impatient]

 I know I know. “jQuery?
 That’s sooo 2013…” But actually, there are lots of reasons why you might want to use jQuery over other frameworks.
 Here are some of mine:

 * You don’t want to use React/Vue/Angular because it’s overkill for what you want to do